andzdroid/orui/README.md

 Main axis is the axis following the direction of the flex element.
-If direction is `LeftToRight`, main axis is horizontal. if direction is `TopToBottom`, main axis is vertical.
+If direction is `LeftToRight`, main axis is horizontal.
+If direction is `TopToBottom`, main axis is vertical.

 ```odin
 MainAlignment :: enum {